Kate Winslet: Activism and charity

 In 2012, Winslet wrote a book about autism, entitled The Golden Hat: Talking Back to Autism, which was published by Simon & Schuster.
 It contains correspondence between Winslet and Ericsdottir, personal statements from various celebrities, and contributions from Thorsteinsson.
 A reviewer for Publishers Weekly praised the book for its "warmth and sincerity".
 The United Nations featured the book during a ceremony on the World Autism Awareness Day of 2012.
 For her work with the Golden Hat Foundation, Winslet received Spain's Yo Dona award for Best Humanitarian Work.

 Winslet narrated a video for PETA in 2010 that showed animal cruelty in the production of foie gras.
 She encouraged chefs to remove the item from their menu and urged consumers to boycott it.
 In 2015, she lent her support to the UNICEF campaign World's Largest Lesson, which creates awareness among children about sustainable development and global citizenship.
 Teased as a child for her weight, Winslet takes a stand against body-shaming and bullying.
 She narrated an Australian animated short film named Daisy Chain (2015), about a victim of cyberbullying.
 In 2017, Winslet teamed with Leonardo DiCaprio's environmental foundation for a fundraiser on global warming.
 Also that year, she and DiCaprio auctioned a private dinner with themselves to raise money for a British woman's cancer treatment.
 Winslet teamed with Lancôme and the National Literacy Trust in 2018 to launch a programme that aims to educate underprivileged women in the UK.
 In 2020, Winslet read a bedtime story as part of Save with Stories to raise funds for Save the Children's Emergency Coronavirus Appeal.
 In 2021, Winslet commented on homophobia in Hollywood, saying that she knew actors "who are terrified their sexuality will be revealed and that it will stand in the way of their being cast in straight roles".
+In 2025, Winslet was appointed as an ambassador for The King's Foundation.